evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 Pair a b ~> () -> a
 ```

-`fst` is one of (2) projection methods used to extract the values contained in
+`fst` is one of two projection methods used to extract the values contained in
 a given `Pair` instance. `fst` takes nothing as its input and will unwrap and
 provide the value in the first position, throwing away the value in the second.
 [`snd`](#snd) is the other projection function provided and is used to extract